dongjunnn/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. AddressBook shows a list of persons
-3. User requests to edit a specific person's tags from the list of persons
+3. User requests to add a specific person's tags from the list of persons
-4. AddressBook deletes the person
+4. AddressBook adds tags to the person

     Use case ends.